plebsapps/BeetleMovies/README.md

 # Creating Micro-Services APIs with ASP.NET Core

 ## Overview
-This repository provides an example of how to create APIs using ASP.NET Core.
-The API approach simplifies the process of building web APIs by reducing the boilerplate code and focusing on the essentials.
+This repository provides an example of how to create APIs using ASP.NET Core. **This is a working Repo for learnig ASP.net.** The API approach simplifies the process of building web APIs by reducing the boilerplate code and focusing on the essentials.

 ## Starting an ASP.NET App in the Terminal in Visual Studio Code
 In the Terminal, navigate to the API directory, for example, C:\Dev\.net_ASP\BeetleMovies\BeetleMovies.API>, and type "dotnet watch run"